 To view the vegetative shoot apical meristems from either tomato or soybean, dissect out the cotyledons (kot-l-eed-n), leaves, and roots from the plants [1].

-CU: Tomato or soybean plants as talent dissects out the cotyledons, leaves, and roots from the plants.
+CU: soybean plants as talent dissects out the cotyledons, leaves, and roots from the plants.

 Hold the hypocotyls (hahy-puh-kot-ls) of the plants under the stereomicroscope and use forceps to further dissect out the leaf primordia covering the vegetative shoot apical meristems [1].